 Purple coneflower blooms daisy-like flowers that have shades of purple with knotted orange-brown centers that resemble small beehives.

 Clumps of coarse oblong leaves and can grow to a height of 4 feet.
 The coneflower is aggressive and might need some place to grow.

 Once you allow it, you won’t regret.
 They grow incredibly fast and attract butterflies and birds to your garden.

-This drought-tolerant plant blooms flowers that cluster like butterflies.
+Gaura is drought-tolerant plant with blooms flowers that cluster like butterflies.
 They have tall spikes and can achieve a height of 2-1/2 – 4 feet tall.

 Purple Fountain Grass